 - Clothing: One or two socks are bound to get left behind, but keep an eye out for those smaller articles of clothing, jackets hung up in coat closets, off-season clothes put in storage, rain boots in mudrooms, clothes in the washer and dryer or any other place they may be.

-- Pets: Believe it or not, yes, people forget their pets.
+- Pets: Believe it or not, yes, people forget their pets during a move.
 Have all pets, small or large, accounted for the night before your move.
-If you own multiple pets, assign each family member with a pet they’re accountable for.
+If you own multiple pets, assign each family member a pet they’re accountable for.
 When in your vehicle, do a roll-call before starting your drive, and include your pets in that list.